-Each course draws from the theory of a specific discipline while emphasizing the application of business concepts to issues facing innovative and rapidly-changing organizations.
+In the Master of Business, Entrepreneurship and Technology (MBET) program, ten courses are integrated to correspond to the entrepreneurial process.
+Each course draws from the theory of a specific discipline while emphasizing the application of business concepts to issues facing innovative and rapidly changing organizations.
+Entrepreneurial experiences are embedded in the MBET curriculum through several practical components which provide context and hands-on application for classroom learning.

 Success in any entrepreneurial venture or undertaking is likely to hinge on the successful deployment of so-called “soft-skills” on a continuous and on-going basis.
 This course takes a data-driven approach to the development of such skills.
 While there are worthy, well-researched principles of effective leadership—and we will cover them—effective leadership depends, too, on an interacting set of related activities that are often sub-optimally engaged.
 Decision-making, team process, communication, negotiation, conflict management, and managerial coaching are just a few.
 This course relies on a highly interactive approach that makes generous use of discussion, lectures, and simulation experiences to learn best practices in all these domains.